 In just two hours from London you’ll encounter a gem of a destination where Italianate towns meet clear azure waters; intriguing culture and nature complement each other idyllically and the food is simply out of this world.
-Europe Product Manager Gemma picks her favorite Croatian experiences…
+Europe Product Manager Gemma picks her favourite Croatian experiences…

 1. Oyster harvesting and a private island picnic

-The historic town of Ston – one of the lesser discovered treasures of the Dalmatian coast – is home to a well-known Croatian delicacy, so it’s no surprise that one of our favorite experiences is a gastronomic treat!
+The historic town of Ston – one of the lesser discovered treasures of the Dalmatian coast – is home to a well-known Croatian delicacy, so it’s no surprise that one of our favourite experiences is a gastronomic treat!